weinbergerlab/InterventionEvaluatR/README.md

 You need to have Xcode installed on your machine; not all OS have this pre loaded.
 Install Xcode from the Apple App Store, and then follow the instructions above.

 ## Getting started
-After loading the package, run: vignette('brazil')
+After loading the package, run: vignette('brazil').
+You can view the compiled vignette at https://weinbergerlab.gitlab.io/InterventionEvaluatR/brazil.html

 ## Sample Data